 - Over 140,000 people are diagnosed with colorectal cancer and over 50,000 people die from colorectal cancer per year in the United States.

 - Colorectal cancer is most often diagnosed between the ages of 45 and 75.

 - In most cases, people with early colorectal cancer do not have symptoms.

 - Screening tests are designed to find cancers before they cause symptoms.

 - Many colorectal cancers and deaths can be prevented by increasing the use of established screening tests.

-- Adults at average risk of developing colorectal cancer should begin screening at age 50.
+- Average risk: Adults at average risk of developing colorectal cancer should begin screening at age 45.

-- Some groups should begin screening earlier: African-Americans should have the first screening test at age 45.
+- Higher risk: African-Americans are at higher risk.
 People with a family history of colorectal cancer should begin at age 40 or earlier.

 Continue reading to learn more about